2019 CULL CALENDAR DATES:

 2. to remove an animal, especially a sick one, from a herd horde or flock

 GUNS: "Run what ya brung".
 Most folks use their carry-pistols, making this an opportunity to practice real-world self-defense drills.
-But some want to try their home-defense skills with shotguns, AR-15s, AK-47s, etc, so even though our scenarios are set-up for pistols, but we make appropriate accommodation for rifles by extending their distance from the targets.
-Rifles & pistols may use calibers .22 and up (sorry, no .50 BMG).
+But some want to try their home-defense skills with shotguns, AR-15s, AK-47s, etc, so even though our scenarios are set-up for pistols, we make appropriate accommodation for rifles by extending their distance from the targets.
+Rifles & pistols may use calibers .22 and up (sorry, no .50 BMG, and no full-auto).

 You'll usually need about 50 rounds of ammo for the day, but since most courses of fire do not limit how many shots you can take, you may wish to bring more.
 Large-capacity magazines are helpful, and over-kill is encouraged.